JKubovy/fzf-wrapper/README.md

 **Python wrapper to fzf tool.
 Let user interactively choose from given choices**
 ![](https://github.com/JKubovy/fzf-wrapper/blob/master/fzf-wrapper.gif)

-fzf-wrapper is **multiplatform** and pure python library.
-Recommended tool to improve user experience with your scripts.
+fzf-wrapper is python **multiplatform** library without any other dependency then fzf itself.
+Recommended tool to improve user experience in your scripts.

 Requirements
 -----------